SteelCompendium/data-md-dse/Bestiary/Basilisk.md

   t1: [[Restrained]] (save ends)
   t2: [[Slowed]] (save ends)
   t3: [[Slowed]] (EoT)
+  effects:
+  - name: Effect
+    effect: The basilisk targets the first unobstructed creature in each column of the area.
+Each target magically begins to turn to stone.
+An already [[Slowed|slowed]] target has a bane on resisting the roll.
+A creature [[Restrained|restrained]] by this ability or a creature adjacent to them can use an action to cut the encroaching stone from their body, taking 8 damage which can't be reduced in any way and ending the effect.
 - name: Poison Fumes
   type: Action
   roll: 2d10 + 2